This policy sets out how we use and protect any personal information that you give us.

 We may change this policy from time to time by updating this page.
 You should check this page periodically to ensure you are happy with any changes.

 Keoghs LLP (“Keoghs”) provides legal services in connection with insurance related claims and private client matters.
 Keoghs is authorised and regulated by the Solicitors Regulation Authority (“SRA”); SRA number 573546.
+Our Compliance Officer for Legal Practice, James Heath, has overall responsiblity for our compliance with data protection legislation.

 As part of our business, we retain and process personal data to enable us to provide legal advice, legal services, and/or to conduct legal proceedings on behalf of our clients.
 Personal data is provided to us by various routes: for example, data sent to us by insurers about their customers and others, data provided to us by other third parties and data sent to us direct.